cds-consensys/auction/avoiding_common_attacks.md

-### Measures taken to protect against common attacks
+### Avoiding common attacks in the Auction contract

-:
+This document outlines how the AuctionFactory and Auction contract mitigate some of the most common Solidity contract vulnerabilities.

+#### DoS with Block Gas Limit.
+  Auctions could have many bidders and only one will win.
+As a result it may be gas prohibitive to initiate refunds.
+Instead the Auction contract follows a withdraw pattern.

+#### Reentrancy Attacks
+  When transferring Ether for the beneficiary or refunders, state variables were updated before value is transferred.
+This prevents a malicious contract from double dipping into the escrow's funds.

+#### Circuit breaker
-- Utilized OpenZeppelin Pausable lifecycle modifier to implement a circuit breaker to stop new Auction contract from being created.
+  Use OpenZeppelin Pausable lifecycle modifier to implement a circuit breaker to stop new Auction contract from being created.
 This approach still allows for existing Auctions to run.

-- Implemented a circuit breaker / emergency stop using simple moodifiers.
-Only the contract owner can use this feature.

-- In the function acceptSubmission, the transfer of funds is the last sequential execution to mitigate reentrancy attacks.

-- No calling of external contracts occcurs in this project.
-This increases the security as no other controact takes over control flow.

-- Added a default payable function to accept erroneous payments made to contract without calling a function:
-	> function() public payable {} Fallback function, which accepts ether when sent to contract